AiCodeCraft/Anti-Dump-Algorithm/README.md

 ## 12. License & Acknowledgments

-- This document and example code are licensed under a **free license** (see original project).
-Please provide credit where due.
+- This document and example code are licensed under a **free license**
-- Thanks to all contributors who helped advance the Anti-Dump concept with ideas and feedback.
+- Thanks to all dumpy website users!
+Real thanks!
+From Funfact to real solution!

 **Stay Dump-Free!**